Strings Amore, 3 September 2022

-To see and hear five of New Zealand’s top string players in performance was a great treat for a full and appreciative audience at Whittakers Musical Museum on Sept 3rd.
+To see and hear five of New Zealand’s top string players in performance was a great treat for a full and appreciative audience at Waiheke Musical Museum.
 The concert was one of the museum’s collaborative series with Chamber Music New Zealand.

 Strings Amore, based in Wellington, comprises Donald Maurice – viola and viola d’amore, Martin Riseley – violin, Rupa Maitra…replaced at short notice due to illness by Liu-Yi Retallick – violin, Sophia Acheson – viola, and Margaret Guldborg – cello.

 All with prestigious professional experience in the academic and performing world, their programme in this concert centered around four Baroque composers living across the seventeenth and eighteenth centuries, who wrote for the now unusual instrument, the viola d’amore – Vivaldi, Telemann, Graupner and JS Bach.